This article contains affiliate links. We may earn a small commission if you purchase via these links.

 This optics brand has really set its footprint in the high-end rifle scope market, and they've done well.
 The American brand has glass to rival even the best, world-class optics from European optics manufacturers

-Even better, Vortex is run by real life hunters that know their stuff and use what they make.
-There’s no better way than this to prove to your customers that you believe your optics are the best there is to make long distance, ethical, and hair-splitting accurate shots.
+Even better, Vortex is run by real life hunters that know their stuff and use the rifle scopes Vortex makes.
+There's no better way than this to prove to your customers that you believe your optics are the best there is to make long distance, ethical, and hair-splitting accurate shots.
 This is the legacy that Vortex offers every hunter, not only in the market, but out in the field too.

 This long-time veteran of the optics world has led an acclaimed reputation for over 50 years.
 Trusted and contracted by the US military to produce tens of thousands of the well-known M73B1 sniper scopes, Weaver is certainly no newbie to good glass, durability, and accuracy.